-A young, bright spirit.
+A young, bright spirit who can fly.
 She is not frightening.
 She represents every Christmas that has happened in the past.
 She shows Scrooge moments from his childhood and from his young adulthood.
 She makes Scrooge remember things he would prefer to forget.